MicrosoftDocs/azure-devops-docs/docs/user-guide/provide-feedback.md

 The best feedback we get is clear and precise.
 For example:

 * Product feedback: "I'm a project manager for a small start-up.
 I am using VSTS.
 I am trying to create work item templates through the UI, but my changes don't seem to persist.
 It's not clear what I'm doing wrong."
-* Doc feedback: "I'm a dev in a big organization that works on Java apps.
+* Doc feedback: "I'm a dev in a big enterprise that works on Java apps.
 I tried to use Maven with your build system in TFS 2017 Update 1 (15.112.26307.0), but I couldn't get the configuration shown in the docs to work."

 The more details, the better!